Faq’s

 The decision to discontinue medications and treatments are made on a case-by-case basis and depend on patient need and stage of the disease.

 No it’s not.
-Patients do not need to have a DNR order signed at the time of enrollment into a hospice program.
+Patients do not need to have a Do Not Resuscitate (DNR) order signed at the time of enrollment into a hospice program.

 When a patient shows signs of recovery and receive an extended prognosis, they may be discharged from hospice services.
 At Hoffmann Hospice, the patient is captain of the ship and may revoke hospice services at any time to seek curative care.